10 Best AI Agent Frameworks Compared (2026)

 #3 AutoGen – Microsoft’s Multi-Agent Powerhouse

 AutoGen comes from Microsoft Research, and it shows.
-This framework is built from the ground up for multi-agent conversations—multiple AI agents talking to each other (and humans) to solve problems collaboratively.
+This framework is built from the ground up for multi-agent conversational AI—multiple AI agents talking to each other (and humans) to solve problems collaboratively.

 What Makes AutoGen Unique